jinal/sdk-ios/README.markdown

 > [PHPublisherOpenRequest requestForApp:(NSString *)token secret:(NSString *)secret]

-### Retrieving current state of promotional offers

-You may create special promotional offers for your app.
-These may be virtual currency or unlockable rewards which are then used as incentives for your users to complete offers.
-This API will request the current state of these incentives.
-Implement PHAPIRequestDelegate methods to recieves callbacks from this request. (see sections below)

-> [PHPublisherPromosRequest requestForApp:(NSString *)token secret:(NSString *)secret delegate:(id)delegate]

-#### Getting response data

-Upon successful completion of the request, you will recieve response data at this delegate method. responseData may contain any of the following keys:

-- redeemed: array of promo_tokens redeemed by the requesting device, used to reward newly unlocked incentives to the user
-- offered: array of promo_tokens offered to the requesting device, used to remind the user of offered but not yet unlocked incentives
-- live: array of promo_tokens that are currently_active, used to determine whether or not to promote certain incentives outside of ad_units

-> \-(void)request:(PHAPIRequest *)request didSucceedWithResponse:(NSDictionary *)responseData;

-#### Handling request failure

-If the request was not able to go through, you will receive an error through this delegate method.

-> \-(void)request:(PHAPIRequest *)request didFailWithError:(NSError *)error;

 ### Requesting content for your placements

 You may request content for your app using your API token, secret, as well as a placement_id to identify the placement you are requesting content for.
 Implement PHPublisherContentRequestDelegate methods to recieve callbacks from this request. (see sections below)